-9 Foods People With Asthma Should Avoid
+6 Foods People with Asthma Should Avoid

-Diet-related issues for people with asthma
+Foods people with asthma should avoid

 As if that weren’t enough, the consistency and texture of milk products increase mucus production, and therefore increase congestion.
 This makes it hard to breathe freely during an asthma attack.

-According to a study from the Nutrition Journal, people who eat a lot of red meat are also more likely to develop asthma.
+According to a study from the Nutrition journal, people who eat a lot of red meat are also more likely to develop asthma.
 Therefore, you should minimize its consumption (once a week, for example) and choose healthier options like chicken, turkey, or fish.

 Citrus fruits and tomatoes

 You don’t have to stop eating them overnight, but at least make an effort to lower your consumption.
 However, to know exactly what you must do, you should consult a doctor.

 Excess sodium triggers kidney problems, obesity, and leg swelling.
 It can also have a negative impact on people with asthma, since sodium intake increases your immune response and can set off your symptoms.

 Use little salt on your meals and avoid processed foods, like canned or instant soup, french fries, and other snacks.
-Don’t even keep the salt shaker on the table, and be sure to read the packaging of things you buy at the store because many contain “hidden sodium” (even sweets contain salt!).
+Don’t even keep the salt shaker on the table, and be sure to read the packaging of things you buy at the store because many contain “hidden sodium” (even sweets contain salt).

 Avoid all foods with trans fat, including margarine, fried foods from restaurants, and partially hydrogenated oils.
 These fats are also present in cookies and commercial baked goods, cakes, and cake mixes.

 Instead, choose foods with “good fats” like (organic) olive or canola oil, flax seed, and nuts like almonds or walnuts.
 This may not only help reduce the severity of your asthma symptoms, but also protect you from many other illnesses.

 Magnesium vs. asthma

 We shouldn’t forget to mention magnesium-rich foods when we’re talking about good diet for people with asthma.
 This mineral is essential for relaxing your muscles and promoting respiratory system health.
 Magnesium is an anti-inflammatory and bronchodilatory.